markjprice/cs11dotnet7/docs/errata/errata.md

 > Thanks to Bob Molloy for raising this issue via email.

 In Step 1, I say to add a new file named `Records.cs` to the `PacktLibraryNetStandard2` project/folder.
 I should have said to the `PacktLibraryModern` project/folder.

+# Page 275 - Releasing unmanaged resources

+> Thanks to `Wuu#0348` on the Packt Discord channels for raising this issue.

+In the second bullet point after the large code block, I wrote, "It needs to check the `disposing` parameter and `disposed` field because if the finalizer thread has already run and it called the `~ObjectWithUnmanagedResources` method, then only unmanaged resources need to be deallocated."
+I should have written **managed** not **unmanaged**.

+It might be clearer if I wrote, "It needs to check the `disposing` parameter and `disposed` field because if the finalizer thread has already run and it called the `~ObjectWithUnmanagedResources` method, then unmanaged resources will already have been deallocated and only managed resources remain to be deallocated by the garbage collector."
+I will do this in the next edition.

 # Page 322 - Revealing the location of a type